hearthandsinc/challenges/ios/readme.md

 ## Summary

-You are tasked to develop a consumer application that allows you to converse with a chatbot.
+You are tasked to develop a consumer application that allows you to converse with several chatbots.

-A server is available, you can read more about it in [`./server`](./server).
-The documentation contains informations on how to run the server and what kinds of API endpoints are available.
+A server is available for you to use, you can read more about it in [`./server`](./server).
+The documentation contains informations on how it can be run and what kinds of API endpoints are available.

 ## Requirements